Saving Money for College with Upromise

 It used to be a hassle to get cash back from Upromise.
 You needed to have a 529 education investment account or a student loan managed by a particular loan servicer.
 There was a method of receiving a check for the cash back you had earned, but the instructions for requesting the check were hidden deep within the Upromise website.

 Now Upromise is a part of the SLM Corporation, the company that also owns Sallie Mae Bank.
-When you transfer your cash back to Sallie Mae Bank’s high-yield savings account, your rewards earns interest and you can withdraw the money for any purpose you like.
-This way, those who aren’t saving for college for themselves or for a relative and those who aren’t paying down their student loan debt can take advantage of what Upromise offers.
+When you transfer your cash back to Sallie Mae Bank’s Goal Savers account, your rewards earns interest and you can withdraw the money for any purpose you like.
+This way, you can take advantage of Upromise even if you aren’t paying for college.